Does Intel Core i7-7700HQ support Windows 11?

 Can i7-7700HQ continue with Windows 10 without updating to Windows 11?

 Yes, Intel core i7-7700HQ processor based computers can continue to work seamlessly with the Windows 10 operating system.
 Windows 10 was released in 2015.
 It will continue to be supported by Microsoft until October 2025.
-So, for the next 3 or more years, your computer on Windows 10 will continue to get all the security, monthly rollup, product and quality updates through Windows Update on your computer.
+Windows 10 becomes end-of-life on 14 October 2025.

 What this implies is that there is no immediate trigger for you to rush through clean install of Windows 11 on unsupported computer based on the Intel i7-7700HQ processor.
 You could choose to work with Windows 10 and take a decision about updating to Windows 11 or buying a new computer with Windows 11.